amsk1982/techniqueforlife/content/workshops/meetings-without-masks.md

 <div>A singles event that includes mind, body, heart and soul, alongside humor and tenderness, dancing and laughter.</div>

 <div>Whether you meet your soul mate or not, it is a great opportunity to enjoy, and maybe risk, being a little (or a lot!) more intimate and human and alive.</div>

+Meet the team:-

+Here's a link to [Ed's website](https://www.edrooke.com/); I run various workshops with Ed, both online and in person.

+[Nicola](https://nicolafostercoaching.com/) & Jason (a couple) are dear friends and colleagues of ours. who also run Meetings Without Masks in London and online.

+And of course there's the woman who devised the original workshop: [Jan Day](http://janday.com/) and her husband Frieder Fischer